 Emily had done her best this summer, and she was far and away the strongest rider on the K-Bikes team.
 But she was from Kansas, and she was not used to such long, steady hills.

 The idea of her taking a week off from school had triggered the first argument her mom and step-dad had ever had.
-Katharine, her mother, was against it, but finally yielded to the combined pressure of Mark and Emily, with some outside phone calls from Matt, the K-Bikes Shop owner, and a half-dozen parents who had been following Emily’s successes during the summer.
-Mark and Katharine would both be at the race, but they each had to work that week.
-Katharine was especially upset that Emily was going away without her.
+Katherine, her mother, was against it, but finally yielded to the combined pressure of Mark and Emily, with some outside phone calls from Matt, the K-Bikes Shop owner, and a half-dozen parents who had been following Emily’s successes during the summer.
+Mark and Katherine would both be at the race, but they each had to work that week.
+Katherine was especially upset that Emily was going away without her.

 “I know, it’s just —” Emily’s mother left the room.
 They could see her shoulders shaking as she went into the master bedroom and slammed the door.